w0mmd/DVLD-Project/README.md

 DVLD – Driving & Vehicle Licensing Department System

 DVLD is a real-world desktop application that simulates the core operations of a Driving & Vehicle Licensing Department.
-The project is designed to reflect actual government workflows related to driver licensing, applications, tests, and license lifecycle management.
+The project is designed to reflect actual government workflows related to driver licensing, applications, driving tests, and license lifecycle management.

-This system was developed as a practical, production-style project, focusing on real business rules rather than simple CRUD operations.
+This system was developed as a practical, production-style project, focusing on implementing real business rules and workflows rather than simple CRUD operations.

-✨ Key Features
+Key Features

 People & Drivers Management

-Manage citizens and drivers data

-Link people to drivers and licenses
+Manage citizens and drivers data, and link people to drivers and their licenses.

 License Applications

-Local Driving License Applications

-International Driving License Applications

-Renew, Replace (Lost/Damaged), and Release Detained Licenses
+Support for Local Driving License Applications, International Driving License Applications, license renewal, replacement (lost or damaged), and release of detained licenses.

 Driving Tests Workflow

-Vision Test

-Written Test

-Street Test

-Enforced test order based on real regulations
+Includes Vision Test, Written Test, and Street Test, with enforced test order based on real regulations and application status.

 Licenses Management

-Issue Local and International Licenses

-View license history

-Activate and deactivate licenses
+Issue local and international licenses, view full license history, and activate or deactivate licenses.

 Detained Licenses

-Detain and release licenses

-Track detention records and status
+Detain and release licenses, and track detention records and license status.

 Users & Security

-Login system with user roles and permissions
+Secure login system with user roles and permissions.

-🏗️ Architecture
+Architecture

-The project follows a 3-Tier Architecture:
+The project follows a clean 3-Tier Architecture:

 Presentation Layer

-Windows Forms (WinForms)
+Windows Forms (WinForms) for the user interface.

 Business Logic Layer (BLL)

-Implements real business rules and validations
+Implements real business rules, validations, and workflow enforcement.

 Data Access Layer (DAL)

-SQL Server with ADO.NET

-Parameterized queries and clean data handling
+SQL Server integration using ADO.NET with parameterized queries and structured data handling.

-🛠️ Technologies Used
+Technologies Used

 C# (.NET Framework)